Restaurant in Paris, France

 What should a first-timer know about FIEF?

 Book the counter seat — that is the entire format.
-FIEF (Fait Ici En France) is a Michelin 1-star restaurant at 44 Rue de la Folie Méricourt where chef Victor Mercier works exclusively with French-sourced ingredients, including Burgundy miso, Montpellier yuzu, and Soustons peanuts.
+FIEF (Fait Ici En France) is a Michelin 1-star restaurant at 44 Rue de la Folie Méricourt where chef Victor Mercier works exclusively with French-sourced ingredients, including Burgundy miso, Montpellier yuzu, Soustons peanuts.
 The team explains each dish as it is served, so the experience is conversational and process-driven rather than formal.
 First-timers who prefer a la carte flexibility or a traditional dining room will find this a poor fit — but those who want to watch a focused kitchen in action will get full value from the €€€€ price point.

 Can FIEF accommodate groups?

 No — FIEF's counter format makes large groups impractical.
-The restaurant runs on very limited covers, and the interactive service model is built around small parties.
+The restaurant runs on very limited covers, the interactive service model is built around small parties.
 Pairs and parties of three will get the most out of the counter experience.
 For a group dinner of six or more in Paris at a comparable level, Alléno Paris au Pavillon Ledoyen or Le Cinq at the Four Seasons George V both have the room and staffing structure to handle it.

 What should I wear to FIEF?